 #32 Is it safe to drink tap water in Costa Rica?
 Generally, it is safe to drink tap water in Costa Rica, maybe except in very rural and undeveloped areas.
 If you want to play safe, you can buy bottled water.

 Money and Costs of traveling to Costa Rica

-#34 Even ATMs will dispense USD and colones, which is nice for those who don’t want to use colones.
-This way you don’t have to bring so many USD with you.
+#34 Even ATMs will dispense USD and colones, which is excellent for those who don’t want to use colones.
+This way, you don’t have to bring so much USD.

-Some ATMs charge a fee per withdraw, some don’t.
-If you want to a few dollars you need to be mindful of this.
-Here the list of banks who charge atm fee and the fee:
+Some ATMs charge a fee per withdrawal, some don’t.
+If you want to save a few dollars, you need to be mindful of this.
+Here is the list of banks that charge an atm fee and the fee:

 - Banco de Costa Rica (BCR): no fees

 - Scotiabank: ₡1500 per withdrawal (around 2.50 USD)